February 24, 2017

 Expanding the Quotes

 Martin left an abridged quote, but I wanted to include the whole paragraph for greater context.
-I have also included more of one paragraph for Anton’s quote.
+I have also included more of one paragraph for Acton’s quote.

 Here is the translated text form Lamartine: